|

 more Nuke 'Em 'Till They Glow than Nuke 'Em 'Till They Glow ever

+was!!
 Terra, in this one, had sort of straight hair.
 Hair's

 probably one of the biggest distinguishing characteristic of anime